 Day One: get your culture on at seven national museums in Ottawa

-Ottawa boasts a seven national museums, including the National Gallery of Canada.
+Ottawa boasts a whopping seven national museums, including the National Gallery of Canada.
 So whether you’re a science, history or art buff, this city has got your cultural fix covered.

 Of course, you won’t have time to visit them all in one day, so here are some of the highlights we think your kids will like best.

 The Canadian Museum of Nature was the first national museum opened in Canada.
 Children will love the dinosaur diorama and the skeleton of the massive Daspletosaurus: older cousin of the infamous T-Rex.
 Don’t miss the interactive ice exhibit in the Canada Goose Arctic Gallery.
-Then go see the 62ft long Blue Whale in the Water Gallery, it’s the largest animal ever to live!
+Then go see the 19m long Blue Whale in the Water Gallery, it’s the largest animal ever to live!

 The Canada Science & Technology Museum, redesigned five years ago, has plenty to entertain kids of all ages.
 Check out the huge and impressive locomotives on display at Steam: A World in Motion – this exhibit also allows you to operate trains in a virtual reality engine room and try wind tunnels.
 Then two to eight years olds can have fun designing and testing their own miniature vehicles at Children’s Innovation Zone ZOOOM.

 Next up is the Canada Aviation & Space Museum.
 It’s the country’s biggest aerospace museum, where you can discover Canada’s role in both space exploration and aviation history.
-Activity programs here include cockpit training sessions and weekend children’s events.
+Activity programmes here include cockpit training sessions and weekend children’s events.
 To go all out (or should we say, up?) why not book a vintage biplane or helicopter flight to see Ottawa from the air?

 When kids start to get hungry, head to the ByWard Market for world-renowned BeaverTails pastries.
 You’ll be pleased to know the unusual name comes from their shape and is nothing to do with the ingredients.